(Fort Smith, Arkansas, March 22, 1894 – Little Rock, Arkansas, December 13, 1937).1

 16 Morse, The History of the 50th Aero Squadron, pp. 22-23.

 17 According to Sloan, Wings of Honor, p.
 316, only Bird, William David Frayne, and Henry LeNoble Stevens had flown DH.4s; Ruffin, “‘Dutch Girl’ over the Argonne,” p.
 103, notes that Harold Ernest Goettler had considerable experience flying DH.4s and served as an instructor to pilots of the 50th Aero; see also Ruffin, “Mortal—Immortal,” p.
 144, on DH-4s at Tours.
 See Jefford, Observers and Navigators, p.
 120, on DH.4s at Stonehenge, as well as entries in Foss’s pilot’s flying log book that indicate he flew DH.4s while at Stonehenge (in Foss, Papers).
+It is now conventional to designate the English plane a “DH.4” and the American a “DH-4.”

 18 Morse, The History of the 50th Aero Squadron, p.
 23.